uiuc-ae370-2023-fall/uiuc-ae370-2023-fall.github.io/docs/syllabus.md

 ### Python

-All coding assignments will be done with Python.
+All coding assignments will be done with [Python](https://www.python.org/) using [IPython](https://ipython.org/) ([Jupyter](https://jupyter.org/)) notebooks.
 Python is open-source, widely used, and has a very active support community (e.g., [stack overflow](https://stackoverflow.com/)).
 You are expected to already be proficient in Python.

+Homework 1 is meant to be a quick refresher that gets you up-to-speed on Python for this course.

 See the [Resources]({{ site.baseurl }}/resources) page for resources related to coding (e.g., suggestions on setting up a [programming environment]({{ site.baseurl }}/resources/programming-environment) for this course).

 # Assignments

+**Quizzes**: To help you stay on top of the lecture material, there will be brief multiple choice quizzes each week.
+The quizzes will cover topics from the current week.
+They are designed to be simple, straightforward, and short (to take < 10 minutes).
+Think of these as ``if I am attentive during lectures for the week, then I will get a 100% on this quiz.''

+Quizzes will be available at the beginning of each week and due the end of that same week.

-**Homeworks**: Homeworks may contain a mix of analytical problems (e.g., derivations) and coding problems.
+**Homeworks**: There will a homework assignment each week, except during project weeks.
+Homeworks will contain a mix of analytical problems (e.g., derivations) and coding problems.

 You are encouraged to work together on homeworks, but each student should prepare and submit their own work.
 Homework that is viewed as insufficiently distinct to warrant an independent submission will not be given credit, and, depending on the situation, may be submitted as cheating via the FAIR system.

-**Projects**: This course will involve a final project.
-The project will be open-ended and aims to offer you an opportunity to implement your choice of methods and apply them to a research problem of interest to you.
+**Projects**: In place of exams, this course will involve two projects (one individual, one group).
+Each project is expected to take significantly more effort and critical thinking than a homework, and will be submitted as a technical report (with supplementary code).
+The projects will be open-ended to offer you an opportunity to design your own methods and use them to understand aerospace-relevant problems.
+There will be no homework due while the project is going on.

-**Literature Reviews**: You will perform two literature reviews throughout the course.
-One will be a group assignment where you work with 2-3 others to understand and present details for a seminal paper within a current topic being discussed in class.
-The other will be an individual assignment where you independently identify a paper related to a topic (different from your group literature review) and present a short summary to the class (3-5 minutes).
-You will sign-up for topics of interest - you will only do each type of review once.

-Online students: for the group literature review, you will work with others but not be required to present.
-For the individual review, you will record the 1-slide summary to be presented in class.
+While the group project will be a team effort, individual grades will be assigned based on the submitted work and peer review of individual contributions (as needed).

 **Drop Pollicy:** Your lowest homework grade will be dropped.

-**Late Policy:** Late homework and project submissions will be accepted up to 72 hours after the deadline with the following deductions: 10% (within 24 hours of the deadline), 15% (within 48 hours of the deadline), and 20% (within 72 hours of the deadline).
+**Late Policy:** Late mini-quiz submissions will not be accepted.
+Late homework and project submissions will be accepted up to 72 hours after the deadline with the following deductions: -10 points (within 24 hours of the deadline), -15 points (within 48 hours of the deadline), -20 points (within 72 hours of the deadline).

 # Grading

-Your final grade will calculated from homeworks (50%), the project (25%), and literature reviews (15% for group, 10% for individual).
+Your final grade will calculated from quizzes (5%), homeworks (35%), project 1 (25%), and project 2 (35%).
 The following grading scale will be used:

 | Grade | Point Range |
 | --- | --- |